mlz-ictrl/marche/doc/jobs.rst

    If not configured differently for a job, these descriptions apply (a client that wants to start a job has to have CONTROL level).
 However, using the ``permissions`` parameter on a job, the required levels can be reassigned.
-   The syntax is a comma-separated list of ``actionlevel=userlevel``.
+   The syntax is a dictionary mapping ``actionlevel = userlevel``.

-   For example, ``display=control`` means that to do DISPLAY actions (i.e. see the job and read its status), the user has to have CONTROL level or higher.
-   On the other hand, ``admin=control, control=display`` means that a user who has only CONTROL level can configure the service, and a user who has only DISPLAY level can start/stop it.
+   For example, ``{display = "control"}`` means that to do DISPLAY actions (i.e. see the job and read its status), the user has to have CONTROL level or higher.
+On the other hand, ``{admin = "control", control = "display"}`` means that a user who has only CONTROL level can configure the service, and a user who has only DISPLAY level can start/stop it.

    There are also two special levels that are only used in certain situations: